lduncan1712/CommBridge/README.md

 # CommBridge (Communication Data Pipeline + Structural Analysis)

+### This python project serves to format and upload communication data from various platform and storage formats (iMessage, Instagram, Discord, Call Logs) into a POSTGRESQL database structure designed for easy analysis in R, using a flexible Superclass template structure to implement various data formats (4 templates included)

 ![PipeLine Visual](visuals/photos/pipeline.png)

-### This python project serves to format and upload communication data from various platform and storage formats (iMessage, Instagram, Discord, Call Logs) into a consistent POSTGRESQL database structure designed for easy analysis in R, using a flexible Superclass template (4 sub templates includes)

 # CommsBridge (For Communication Analysis)